markgpritchard/ModelingInfectiousDiseases.jl/README.md

 The code is presented in a package.
 You may install the whole package and use functions from it, or copy individual programmes from the `src` folder.
 Functions in that folder are grouped by book chapter.

+Plots of model outputs are produced within this package in `CairoMakie`.
+Numerical outputs are available for the user to produce plots using any package of their choice.

 So far, programmes up to chapter 2, programme 2.2 have been added.

 ## Installation